ErikAlfredsson/radio.local-scripts/README.md

 This repository contains the scripts used on the same machine to:

 - Fetch song meta data
+- Determine if something is playing or not
 - Post a message to Slack when something starts playing

 ## Dependencies/technologies